-Laura Bloomberg is the associate dean and a member of the graduate faculty at the Humphrey School of Public Affairs where she teaches courses on leadership, management, and program evaluation.
-Bloomberg has won several awards for teaching, including the Humphrey students' award for Instructor of the Year (2010 and 2011).
-She also received a University of Minnesota Outstanding Faculty Member Award from the Council of Graduate Students (2011).
+Bloomberg is a tenured, full professor and has taught courses on leadership and management, educational innovation, and program evaluation.
+She is a three-time recipient of awards for teaching and advising (Humphrey School students' award for Instructor of the Year in 2010 and 2011; University of Minnesota Outstanding Faculty Member Award from the Council of Graduate Students in 2011).